USAFA-ECE/ece382/docs/syllabus.md

 ## Late Work Policy
 All work is due as shown on Gradescope.
 If problems arise with graded assignments, see your instructor in advance.
-- The cutoff for on-time submission is 0700 on the due date.
+- The cutoff for on-time submission is 0800 on the due date.
 - Late days are counted in 24-hour periods.
-Submitting between 07:00:01 on the due date and 07:00:00 the next day is one day late, and so on.
+Submitting between 08:00:01 on the due date and 08:00:00 the next day is one day late, and so on.
 - You are given 5 grace days (self-granted extensions) which you can use to give yourself extra time without penalty.
 No more than 2 grace days can used for each assignment.
 - Instructor-granted extensions are only considered after all grace days are used and only given in exceptional situations.
 Computer problems such as hard-drive reimaging are not considered as exceptional situations and you must use grace days.
-- Late work handed in when you have run out of grace is discounted up to 20% (-3/17 for homework and -4/20 for labs) for the first day late and up to 15% (-2/17 for homework and -3/20 for labs) per day late thereafter.
+- Late work handed in when you have run out of grace is discounted up to 20% for the first day late and up to 15% per day late thereafter.
 - Every assignment has a hard deadline; 4 calendar days past the original due date.
 - Late submissions (penalty or not) are not accepted after the hard deadline or after the solution to the assignment is published.
 No late submissions (penalty or not) will be accepted for the assignments right before GRs.